typicalninja493/decord/README.md

 * Ability to set the bot owner
 * Ability to set command permissions
 * Ability to set cooldowns.
 NOTE: THE NUMBER MUST BE IN SECONDS.
 Ex: miliseconds: 3000, seconds: 3
-* Ability to make a command guld only,
+* Ability to make a command guild only,
 * Customizable Command Categories
 * Default commands (Check the Default / built-in commands section for a list of built-in commands
 * Command Aliases